Commercial & Industrial City Code

 Exact requirements vary by zoning district, but in most cases motor vehicles related to the business can only be stored on the property without screening in the rear yard of the property.
 If the rear yard is in view from a street, park, or residential property, then screening is required.
 Outdoor storage of fleet vehicles is allowed as an accessory use in the M-1, Light Industrial and the M-2, Heavy Industrial zoning districts.

 There are allowances in most commercial and industrial zoning districts to have equipment and materials stored outside with a special use permit.
 Only the M-3, Outdoor Intensive Heavy Industrial zoning district allows outdoor storage without a permit.
-Go to the Applications and Forms link to download an application if you're interested in seeing what is involved in this process.
+Go to the Applications and Forms link to learn what is required for a Special Use Permit.

 Fences on commercial/industrial property can be up to 8 feet high and must be installed entirely on your property.
 In no case, shall a fence or similar barrier impede vehicular vision or cause a hazardous condition to exist.
 Fences that are over 7 feet high do require a building permit and plans must be signed off by a structural engineer to ensure the fence design can withstand wind load requirements.
 All fencing must be maintained in a condition of reasonable repair.